 The Thunderbirds TV series that captured imaginations in the ’60s is about to get a new revival.
 The 50th Anniversary of the original show will be celebrated in part with a new series from ITV called Thunderbirds Are Go!, with effects from WETA.
-A new Thunderbirds teaser is now available, and though it doesn’t show off very much, it might be enough for fans who have been excited about the new show.
+A new Thunderbirds Are Go trailer is now available, and though it doesn’t show off very much, it might be enough for fans who have been excited about the new show.
+Hit the jump to watch the Thunderbirds Are Go trailer now.

 Read More »